vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 - An object store plugin for persisting and retrieving backups on Azure Blob Storage.
 Content of backup is log files, warning/error files, restore logs.

 - A volume snapshotter plugin for creating snapshots from volumes (during a backup) and volumes from snapshots (during a restore) on Azure Managed Disks.
+  - Since v1.4.0 the snapshotter plugin can handle the volumes provisioned by CSI driver `disk.csi.azure.com`

 ## Compatibility